etcetra7n/cleopatra/README.md

 A program to execute any command on your PC remotely (PC have to be turned on)

-The Cleopatra Service Daemon installed on your PC will connect with a Cleoptra worker service (hosted on cloudlare) to receive jobs and run it and send back the results.
+The Cleopatra Service Daemon installed on your PC will connect with the Cleoptra worker server(hosted on cloudlare) to receive jobs and run it and send back the results.

 There are two APIs facilitating this service: `/api/fetch-daemon-job` and